VasanthVanan/computer-networking-top-down-approach-notes/Chapter 2: Application Layer.md

 - DNS messages have a header section with several fields, including `query/reply` flags, `recursion` flags, and more.
 - DNS messages consist of a question section, answer section (resource records), authority section, and additional section.

-> A 1-bit query/reply flag indi- cates whether the message is a query (0) or a reply (1).
-A 1-bit authoritative flag is set in a reply message when a DNS server is an authoritative server for a queried name.
+> A 1 bit query/reply flag indicates whether the message is a query (0) or a reply (1).
+A 1 bit authoritative flag is set in a reply message when a DNS server is an authoritative server for a queried name.

-> A 1-bit recursion desired flag is set when a client (host or DNS server) desires that the DNS server perform recursion when it doesn’t have the record.
+> A 1 bit recursion desired flag is set when a client (host or DNS server) desires that the DNS server perform recursion when it doesn’t have the record.

-> A 1-bit recursion-available field is set in a reply if the DNS server supports recursion.
+> A 1 bit recursion available field is set in a reply if the DNS server supports recursion.

 ### 2.5.5 Inserting Records to DNS Database